Micr0inj3ct0r/py-crawler/README.md

 # py-crwler
 Hello guy's
-That my First Project -- > Information Gathering .
-If You'r Bug Hounter a Website , Know What is Infromation Gathering  .
+That my First Project -- > Information Gathering , pycrawler If You'r Bug Hounter a Website , Know What is Infromation Gathering  .

 # What's Happening Here ? :